wuyichen24/programming-language-knowledge/go/Concurrency.md

 ### Pipeline
 - **Concepts**
-   - Multiple functions to process a stream of values
+   - Process a stream of values from a channel and return a stream of new values to another channel.
 - **Examples**
    - Template
      ```go